Get started with the EvalKit evaluations framework.

 : HTML reports['json', 'html']

-: Both formats
+: Both formatsoutputDir

-The EvalKit evaluations framework provides a simple API to evaluate text using pre-trained transformer models.
+: Directory where reports will be saved (default: ’./eval-reports’)The EvalKit evaluations framework provides a simple API to evaluate text using pre-trained transformer models.
 Here’s a quick example to get you started: